NoakLiu/SandBox-RL/docs/api_reference.md

 # API Reference

-This document provides comprehensive API documentation for SandGraphX.
+This document provides comprehensive API documentation for Sandbox-RLX.

 ## 📋 Table of Contents